chrisgrieser/shimmering-obsidian/docs/Features for Developers.md

 ![](images/plugin-docs-search-demo.gif)

 ## Plugin Search
-➡️ Refer to the [Plugin & Theme Search](Plugin%20and%20Theme%20Search.md#Plugins) for the Information on the theme search capabilities.
+➡️ Refer to the [Plugin & Theme Search](Plugin%20and%20Theme%20Search.md#Plugins) for information about the theme search capabilities.
 Particularly useful for plugin developers should be:
-- the `fn + ↵` command to clone a plugin.
 - the [GitHub issue search](Plugin%20and%20Theme%20Search.md#%F0%9F%86%95-Searching-GitHub-Issues)
 - `⌃ + ↵` to see and copy plugin IDs